tusharshuklaa/space-runner/readme.md

 ### Supported Devices for playing

-Currently the game is not optimized to be played on mobile (haven't tested for tablet) and is only good for Desktop/Laptop.
+Currently the game is not much optimized to be played on mobile (haven't tested for tablet) and is only good for Desktop/Laptop.
 However the optimization is under development and soon would be available.

 ### Screenshot